 Is it just me or does seeing rainbow chard in the produce section immediately make you smile?
 But what about actually putting a bunch in your cart instead of just looking at it?
 And using it in a deliciously simple way?
 Now we’re talking!

 This soup not only features rainbow chard, but zucchini, bell, pepper, onions, celery, and carrots as well.
 Need I say more?
 By stirring in 1 cup of barley, this soup transforms into a stew over time and then into more of a risotto as leftovers!
 Stew → risotto is the best kind of leftovers because it doesn’t feel like you’re eating the same meal all over again!
 Garnishing with fresh lemon at the end lightens and brightens the soup while also adding some balance.

-This recipe is perfect for gearing up for the warmer weather ahead because it’s essentially a detox in a bowl.
-We’re talking a one stop shop when it comes to giving your body what it needs…4 essential ingredients to get you feeling great while also improving digestion, metabolism, gut health, and inflammatory issues.
+This recipe is perfect for gearing up for the warmer weather ahead because it’s a nutritional bombshell in a bowl.
+We’re talking a one stop shop when it comes to giving your body what it needs…4 essential ingredients to get you feeling great with ingredients to support healthy digestion, metabolism, gut health, and help with inflammatory issues.
 What are these magical ingredients you may ask?
 Turmeric, ginger, apple cider vinegar, and lemon!
 You probably already know that these ingredients have health benefits but we’re here to show you how to use them in an ‘everyday way’ with this soup recipe alone.

 To bulk up this soup with added protein feel free to get creative!
 Whether it’s 2 cans of your favorite beans or shredded chicken – you do you.
 Lastly, we like to garnish with a little extra red pepper flakes and a drizzle of olive oil but both are optional.